Installing Django 5.2 on PythonAnywhere

 Once the above configuration is complete, go back to the top of the PythonAnywhere

-that it is up and visiting the URL for your application shown in in the Web
+that it is up and visiting the URL for your application shown in the Web

 tab on PythonAnywhere like: